zmalic/city-builder-test/README.md

 *Test project for applicants:*

+Please, don't spend more than 5-6 hours on it.

 Goal:
 Implement a simple city builder with these set of features:
 * Regular mode: in which player can choose building and see its stats on top of it (like name of the building and its size)